 - Closing: Thank the Hiring Manager for their time.
 End with a call to action to contact you for an interview.
 Finally, sign off with your full name.

 Here are a few examples of a professional Data Analyst cover letter to get you started.

 Dear [Hiring Manager Name],

 As someone who is passionate about diving into complex data and producing strategic recommendations, I was thrilled to see an opening at XYZ Company.
-I have two years of experience in data analytics, and I am eager to bring my skills to the Data Analyst position and help XYZ Company grow.
+I have five years of experience in data analytics, and I am eager to bring my skills to the Senior Data Analyst position and help XYZ Company grow.

 In my current role at 123 Technology, I have worked on a number of projects that have given me a strong understanding of database management systems, emerging technology and business trends.
 I have designed and built over 30 statistical analysis models and increased our data collection and processing rates by 120%.

-My expertise in SQL, Excel and Python, combined with experience in data visualization and presenting to stakeholders, would make me a great addition to your team.
+My expertise in SQL, Excel, and Python, combined with experience in data visualization and presenting to stakeholders, would make me a great addition to your team.
 I admire XYZ Company’s commitment to collaboration, and I am excited to work closely with the sales and marketing departments to help exceed strategic and operational goals.

 I would love the opportunity to discuss some of your upcoming projects and how my skills could help.
 Please feel free to contact me to arrange a time to chat.
 Thank you very much for your time and consideration.